 You can get discounts from your insurance companies if you track your drivers.

-Tracking devices are considered anti-theft device.
+Tracking devices are considered anti-theft devices.
 And, insurance companies must provide you with discounts if you have such technologies enabled.

-For example, AAA insurance offers about 20% discount and USAA offers up to 33% discount!
+For example, AAA insurance offers about 20% discount, and USAA offers up to 33%!